simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 [output format](#output-format) options,
 with output formats `txt`, `csv`, `tsv` (*Added in 1.32*), `json`, and (multi-period reports only:) `html`.
 In `txt` output in a colour-supporting terminal, negative amounts are shown in red.

-The `--related`/`-r` flag shows the balance of the *other* postings in the transactions of the postings which would normally be shown.

 ### Simple balance report